ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 packet to quickly notify the client that the client<->target connection is broken.

+## Stateless Resets from the Target

+Reuse of target-facing sockets is only possible because QUIC connection IDs allow distinguishing packets for multiple QUIC connections received with the same 5-tuple.
+One exception to this is Stateless Reset packets, in which the connection ID is not used, but rather populated with unpredictable bits followed by a Stateless Reset token, to make it indistinguishable from a regular packet with a short header.
+In order for the proxy to correctly recognize Stateless Reset packets, the client SHOULD share the Stateless Reset token for each registered Target Connection ID.
+When the proxy receives a Stateless Reset packet, it SHOULD forward or tunnel the packet to the client.

 # Connection ID Capsule Types

 Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}})